SimontonSays/know-it-all/README.md

 # know-it-all
-# KnowItAll — Home Services Business Website
+# Mr.Know It All LLC — Home Services Business Website

 This project is a business website with customer login, profile management, and an administrator dashboard.
 It is designed for a home services company that provides: